 Professional curiosity is most commonly associated with safeguarding within social work, where nurturing professional curiosity is seen as an essential part of working to keep children, young people and vulnerable adults safe.
 However, more recently it has also been evaluated in relationship to Motivational Interviewing.

-Professional curiosity is the capacity and skills needed to explore and understand what is happening with a person, rather than making assumptions about what is happening in their lives or accepting things at face value.
+Professional curiosity is the capacity and skill needed to explore and understand what is happening with a person, rather than making assumptions about what is happening in their lives or accepting things at face value.

 Within Motivational Interviewing, professional curiosity, in terms of persistent but respectful curiosity into a person's situation and feelings, gives the impression of 'striving to understand'.
 This is important in both demonstrating that you are actively listening and trying your best to gain an insight into the client's situation, but also builds rapport through demonstrating interest in them.
 It communicates the sentiment on the part of the practitioner that "I do not fully understand how things are for you, but I want to".

 Professional curiosity is also an essential tool in helping clients who are 'stuck' to become 'unstuck' and move forwards, as it can enable the practioner to understand the barriers and ambivalance that are preventing them from moving forward and achieving change.
 In the same way that the practitioner demonstrates professional curiosity, this fosters a reciprocal curiosity or 'personal curiosity' within the client - "I do not fully understand myself and how things are for me, but I want to" and this can be a powerful driver of change.

 Listening is an essential part of professional curiosity.
 You need to listen in order to better understand the other person's point of view.
 You also need to listen in order to earn the right to be heard, and where people feel that they are listened to, they will be more receptive to what you have to say.